Certified ASHI Member No. 202935

 To view a sample Inspection Report issued by Camelot Home Inspection Services, please click on the link below.

-Are you under the impression that all home inspectors are equally qualified and knowledgeable?
-Did you know that there is no regulation of home inspectors in the State of California?
-That's right — there is no such thing as a State licensed or certified home inspector.
-Fortunately, there are two very legitimate home inspector associations (ASHI and CREIA) who independently train, test, and certify home inspectors.
+Are you under the impression that all home inspectors are equally qualified and knowledgeable, or that home inspectors in the State of California are licensed?
+If you are, then you are mistaken.
+Home inspectors are not all the same, and there is no such thing as a State licensed or certified home inspector.
+Fortunately, there are two CA State-recognized home inspector associations (ASHI and CREIA) who independently train, test, and certify home inspectors.
 These certifications do NOT come easy, or cheaply.
 Do NOT be duped into hiring a low-cost "home inspector" who lacks ASHI or CREIA certification.
 This is NOT the time to go bargain hunting.
-And please, ignore those who try to convince you that "certification" from associations such as InterNachi are a credible substitute.
+And please, ignore those who try to convince you that "certification" from internet-based outfits such as Nachi/InterNachi et al. are a credible substitute.
+Most of them don't even come close.

 Ask the inspectors you talk with to provide you with proof of ASHI or CREIA certification (not just paid "associate" status).
 Look for their names on the ASHI and CREIA websites.
 If they are not certified ASHI or CREIA members, just keep looking.
 There are plenty of certified ASHI or CREIA members who have justly earned the right to call themselves "home inspectors" and are truly worthy of your patronage.